davcheng/ML_Notes/README.md

 notes: this is still linear because the decision surface is still linear.

-## Training
+# Training
-When training your model, you are in essence shoving a large quantity of data through a set of vectors (that represent weights), evaluating how correct your weights are (via a loss/cost function), then fine tuning the weights over and over until your data starts falling into the right categorization/predictions.
+When training your model, you are in essence pushing a large quantity of data through a set of vectors (that represent weights), evaluating how correct your weights are (via a loss/cost function), then fine tuning the weights over and over until your data starts falling into the right categorization/predictions.

 I think the best example of this is one of those mechanical coin sorters that you can feed coins into.
 Imagine it starts out randomly putting coins into buckets, after every few coins, it looks at how many it got right, and then updates it's decision criteria - eventually, it will change it's filters to minimize loss (incorrectly sorted coins) such that the next time it get's a coin, it can determine if it's a penny, nickel, dime, or quarter.

+Training Set  --> Learning algorithm --> Prediction

+## Gradient descent

+# Performance
+After you've built and trained your model, the next step is to figure out if it's actually any good.
+While it sounds pretty simple, it gets pretty sticky pretty quickly - particularly with these three terms that I am convinced no one truly remembers for more than 10 minutes.
+Hopefully this (and whatever diagrams your 7th grade science teacher showed you) will help.

+Accuracy - This is the number of correct predictions divided by the number of total predictions.
+While this seems like a pretty good measurement for performance (and might be fine most of the time), data is tricky and horrible.
+For example, pretend you are screening people for some rare disease that only 1 in a 1000 people have.
+If your "algorithm" for determining if someone is "disease-free" is "EVERYONE IS DISEASE-FREE", your accuracy would be through the roof (99.9%).
+And if you only used accuracy to evaluate performance, you'd think you're a genius.
+But, obviously, you are an idiot because your algorithm literally didn't identify a single person who actually had the disease.
+That's where precision and recall come in...

+Precision - Precision is how many people did you actually classified as having the disease, divided by the total number of people that had the disease.
+Meaning, if in 3000 people, 3 people had the disease, and you got 2 of them, your precision would be 2/3.
+If in 3000 people, 3 had the disease, and you guessed 2999 of them had the disease and missed one of the ones that didn't, you're precision would still be 2/3 (since it doesnt care about the ones you marked as "pregnant")

+Recall - This is the number of people who actually had the disease, within all of the people you flagged as having a disease.

+Recall

+## Flavors of NN

+### Convolutional Neural Network
+Image recognition

+### Recurrent Neural Network

 # Glossary